Find an AERD (Samter's Triad) Specialist

 Clinics Specializing in AERD

 The AERD Center at BWH is located in the Boston area.
 They're dedicated to treating AERD, raising awareness, and conducting research.
-Watch the below video of Dr. Laidlaw.
+You can listen to Dr. Laidlaw's webinar about AERD below.

 The Scripps Clinic in San Diego is another group of specialists dedicated to conducting research and providing comprehensive care to AERD patients.
-Read Dr. White's Guide for AERD Patients.
+Watch Dr. White's "Introduction to AERD" video below and also read his Guide for AERD Patients.

 The Penn Medicine AERD Center is located in Philadelphia.
-The medical director, John V. Bosso, MD, is widely recognized as one of the foremost experts on the disease.
+The medical director, John V. Bosso, MD, is recognized as one of the foremost experts on AERD.
 Dr. Bosso works with the surgical director, Nithin Adappa, MD, to provide comprehensive care to patients.
 In the below video, Dr. Bosso and Dr. Adappa answer frequently asked questions from AERD patients.

 This is a multi-disciplinary treatment center that specializes in AERD, located in Charlottesville, VA.
 Dr. Spencer Payne and Dr. Larry Borish are well recognized experts on the disease and work together at this University of Virginia location.